-- Three practical/creative subjects (chosen by the pupil from from Art, Computer Science, Dance, Drama, Design Engineering & Technology, Music and PE)
+- Three further elective subjects (chosen by the pupil from from Art, Computer Science, Dance, Drama, Design Engineering & Technology, Music, and Physical Education)

-- Wellbeing – an essential element of the College’s philosophy, encouraging them to reflect on their own personal, social, emotional and intellectual development
+- Wellbeing – an essential element of the College’s philosophy, encouraging pupils to reflect on their own personal, social, emotional, and intellectual development

 - English (Language and Literature)

-- At least one Language (ancient or modern, from French, German, Spanish, Mandarin, Russian, Latin, or Greek & Latin)
+- At least one Language (ancient or modern, from French, German, Spanish, Mandarin, Russian, Latin, or Gratin)

 - At least one Humanities subject (from Geography, History, Ancient History, and Philosophy & Religion)

-- In addition pupils choose two or three further subjects depending on whether they opt for biology, chemistry and physics taken as three separate subjects or Double Award.
-They can choose further languages or Humanities subjects, or from a range of options which includes Art, Art Textiles, Computer Science, Dance, Design Engineering, Drama, Music, Physical Education, and Photography.
+- Pupils choose three further subjects.
+They choose further core sciences, languages, or Humanities, or from a range of options which includes Art, Art Textiles, Computer Science, Dance, Design Engineering, Drama, Music, Physical Education, and Photography

-For details of all GCSE subjects available at Wellington, please visit the Academic Faculties pages or read the Middle School Subject Choices Booklet.
+For details of all GCSE subjects available at Wellington, please visit the Academic Faculties pages.

 Pupils choose between A Levels and the International Baccalaureate Diploma Programme (IBDP).
 A great deal of guidance, advice and information is given to both pupils and parents to facilitate this decision but ultimately pupils are free to choose the appropriate programme of study for them.
-For details of all Sixth Form subjects available at Wellington, please read the Sixth Form Subject Choices Booklet or visit the Academic Faculties pages.
+For details of all Sixth Form subjects available at Wellington, please visit the Academic Faculties pages.